Edward-Motloung/react-simple-api/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Short Description
+This application pulls a list of users from the stackexchange api and displays each item in a UserCard components.
+The UserCard component enables users to interact with each user item that has been pulled from the api.
+The Users component is the component that invokes a service call to go an fetch the users using a GET request.

+The paginator component helps us paginate through the different users across different pages.

+## To do
+- Complete all tests
+- Pagination UI not 100%
+- JSDocumentaion

 ## To run the application:
 1. Run `npm install`
 2. Run `npm start`